zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 George says, “You need to cut out sweets if you wan t to lose weight.”
 “To cut out” something means to stop using it or stop doing  it – in this case, to stop eating it.
 That’s true, of course.
 If you want to l ose weight, it’s a good idea to cut out sweets, to cut out things with a lot of sugar i n them.
 George says, “Are you eating too many sweets?”
 “Sweets” refers to anythin g that has a lot of sugar, like candy.

 Lila says, “That’s none of your business.”
 That exp ression, “That’s none of your business,” is used usually in anger when someone is  asking you about something that doesn’t concern them or that you thi nk is too personal to talk about.
-Lila is now angry at George, and George did this of course on purpose, trying to show Lila how her questions about his lov e life were also too personal to talk about.
+Lila is now angry at George, and George did this of course on purpose, trying to show Lila how her questions about his love life were also too personal to talk about.
 Lila says, “That’s none of your busines s.”

 George says, “My sentiments exactly.”
 The expressio n “my sentiments (sentiments) exactly” is a phrase used to show that  you agree completely with the other person.
 You agree completely with what the other person has said.